DevExpress/testcafe/CONTRIBUTING.md

     > To contribute to the docs, follow the [Contribute to Documentation](#contribute-to-documentation) guide.

 5. Install dependencies.
-In the root directory of your local copy run:
+In the root directory of your local copy, run:

     ```sh
     npm install